Divyanshsingh1910/CDIS_Satellite_Imagery_Analysis/Codes/README.md

 **k_nearest_code_old.ipynb** - Is a codefile through which we are extracting k- nearest neighbours using OSM features.
 We just need to change the values of variables to output different k nearest places.

+9images_final- Is a codefile to divide an image into 9 equal patches, and find the lat longs of centres of each of the smaller 9 patches.